karlstav/cava/README.md

 Usage : ./cava [options]

 Options:
-	-b 1..(console columns/2-1) or 200)	 number of bars in the spectrum (default 20 + fills up the console), program wil auto adjust to maxsize if input is to high)
+	-b 1..(console columns/2-1) or 200	 number of bars in the spectrum (default 25 + fills up the console), program wil auto adjust to maxsize if input is to high)

 	-d 'alsa device'			 name of alsa capture device (default 'hw:1,1')

 	-c color				 suported colors: red, green, yellow, magenta, cyan, white, blue (default: cyan)

 	-s sensitivity %			 sensitivity in percent, 0 means no respons 100 is normal 50 half 200 double and so forth

+	-f framerate 				 max frames per second to be drawn, if you are experiencing high CPU usage, try redcing this (default: 60)
 ```
 exit with ctrl+c